 "Combat Glima boot camp is one of the most intense and interesting seminars I have attended."

-"Amazing martial artists and really motivating personalities.
-Tyr and Andreas worked in tandem to give us a good, hard look into what Viking Fighting means!"
+"Amazing martial art and really motivating.
+Tyr worked to give us a good, hard look into what Viking Fighting means!"

 "Thank you for this weekend, you guys are awesome!"